-With the current market volatility at unprecedented levels and things appearing hesitant to improve anytime soon, the people in charge of the US economy have been coming up with unique measures to keep things under check.
+With the current market volatility at unprecedented levels and things appearing hesitant to improve anytime soon, the people behind the US economy have been coming up with unique measures to keep things under check.

 The latest of these measures is to allow inflation to rise beyond the 2% mark so that the employabillity figures do not take a hit.
-A by-product of this step is that gold prices have dropped by over 1% after a period of achieving record highs.
+A by-product of this step is that gold prices have dropped by more than 1% after a period of achieving record highs.

 Federal Reserve Chair Jerome Powell’s speech